HarshMPatel11/Real-Estate-MERNSstack/README.md

 Username: user@gmail.com
 Password: user123

-## **Installation**

-Getting started with RealEstateCRM is a breeze.
-Follow our comprehensive installation guide to set up the CRM in your local environment.
-Whether you're an experienced developer or new to the stack, our step-by-step instructions will have you up and running in no time.

-## **Contributing**

-We believe in the power of collaboration!
-Join us in making RealEstateCRM even better.
-Whether you're a developer, designer, or Real Estate enthusiast, your contributions are invaluable.
-Check out our contribution guidelines and dive into our codebase.

-Contribution Guidelines

-## **Support**

-We're here to support your journey with RealEstateCRM.
-If you have questions, encounter issues, or need assistance, don't hesitate to reach out.
-Our responsive support team is dedicated to helping you succeed.

 ## **License**

 RealEstateCRM is released under the MIT License.
 Feel free to use, modify, and distribute the software in accordance with the license terms.

-## **Keeping in Touch**

-We value your feedback and ideas.
-If you have suggestions for new features or customization options, we'd love to hear from you.
-Let's work together to shape the future of RealEstateCRM.

-## **Social Media**

-Stay connected with us on social media for the latest updates, tips, and community discussions.
-Join our growing network of Real Estate professionals using RealEstateCRM to elevate their business.